 It can feel like this when you are not feeling like great, however 1 in 4 adults will experience at least one episode of depression or mental health issue in their lifetime, that’s just under 25% of the UK population.

 There has been stigma attached to mental health issues for years however now as a nation, we are talking to each other and becoming more open.
 Many clients report that once they find the courage to open up to others, they often find they have experiences in common and find support in places they never thought they would.
 Finding the courage to discuss what you are going through and how you are feeling is what will help to banish the stigma.

 The different letters you see after the counsellor’s name are due to the professional bodies they belong to and their membership criteria.
-The ones we support and approve are listed, however some of their membership categories may not meet our requirements to practice:
+The ones we support and approve are listed, however some of their membership categories may not meet our requirements for membership to Counsellors UK:

 To start with you may choose a counsellor based on location, fees, qualifications, issues dealt with or possibly their profile picture.

 However, in order to work together effectively you must feel be able to form a strong alliance (bond) with your chosen counsellor.
 This comes from a connection, trust and a relationship which grows over time.

 The Practitioner is an impartial professional, who is able to listen to you non-judgmentally and to work with your emotions and not get emotional themselves.
 They should help you to develop understanding of yourself and others and to find your own solutions, making no demands upon you except for the terms agreed in your therapeutic contract.

 If that bond does not develop and you feel uncomfortable, this can be upsetting and you may worry about talking to your counsellor about this.
 A qualified and professional counsellor will have no issue with you talking this through with them, they may be able to help you make sense of your feelings towards them or they may be able to refer you to another counsellor or give you details of a reputable professional body.